olekscode/Booklet-ASimpleMemoryGame/Chapters/BuildingUI.md

 	self size: 80 @ 80.
 	self background: self backgroundPaint.
 	self geometry: (BlRoundedRectangleGeometry cornerRadius: 12).
-	self card: (MgdCardModel new symbol: $a)
+	self card: (MGCard new symbol: $a)
 ```

-You should get then a visual representation close to the one shown in Figure *@figrounded@*.
+You should get a visual representation close to the one shown in Figure *@figrounded@*.

 ![A rounded card.](figures/CardPinkRounded width=60&label=figrounded)